 7. Ensure these laws and all animal related laws are enforced.
 Please set up an easy way to report violations, and for it to be properly investigated and enforced.
 These laws mean nothing without enforcement.
 Require authorities to enforce these laws and provide a way to report those who do not enforce these animal related laws or who ignore violations.

 8. Put in place a statewide TNR and SPAY/NEUTER effort.

 Stopping pet stores from selling pets is a necessary step towards "no kill policy" .

 We hope and pray, for the sake of the ANIMALS in the great state of TEXAS, that our leaders will show action on this subject IMMEDIATELY- as SO MANY are waiting for HELP and SUFFERING right now.

 WHAT CAN YOU DO?

 TELL GOVERNOR GREG ABBOTT HOW YOU FEEL ABOUT PET STORES AND PUPPY MILLS: https://gov.texas.gov/apps/contact/opinion.aspx

 CALL GOVERNOR GREG ABBOTT: (512) 463-2000

 The Texas Lieutenant Governor Comment Line: (512) 463-5342

-AMY L. M. needs your help with “Texas Governor: NEW LAWS NEEDED IN TEXAS”.
-Join AMY and 644 supporters today.
+A. L. M. needs your help with “Texas Governor: NEW LAWS NEEDED IN TEXAS”.
+Join A. L. and 864 supporters today.